gmc-code/PC-microbit-micropython/docs/microbit_definitions/Models_using_definitions.rst

     Modify the def blocks to add the functionality described below.

     #.
 Modify the A_action() def to turn on the device for 3sec.
-Modify the B_action() def to on and off with a delay of 0.3sec 3 times using a for loop.
+Modify the B_action() def to on and off with a delay of 0.3sec 3 times using a for-loop.
     #.
 Modify the A_action() def to play a `c4:8` note 3 tiems with 0.5 sec between them and scroll the play times.
 Modify the B_action() def to play an `e5:4` note 5 times with 0.5 sec between them and scroll the play times.

     .. dropdown::